rishika0204/O1-A-Evaluator/README.md

 - **Text Extraction (`cv_processor.py`):** Utilizes PyPDF2 for extracting text from PDF files, ensuring all content from a CV is accessible for analysis.
 - **NLP Processing (`nlp_extractor.py`):**
-  - **spaCy:** Employs spaCy for text preprocessing, including tokenization and sentence boundary detection, crucial for structuring CV text into analyzable segments.
+  - **spaCy:** Employs spaCy for text preprocessing, including tokenization and sentence boundary detection, which structures CV text into analyzable segments.
-  - **Transformers:** Uses the `distilbert-base-uncased-mnli` model for performing semantic similarity checks between extracted text and predefined criteria templates.
-This involves measuring the entailment probability that a sentence from the CV matches criteria such as having received awards or being part of elite memberships.
+  - **Transformers:** Uses the `distilbert-base-uncased-mnli` model to perform semantic similarity and entailment checks between extracted text and predefined criteria templates.
+This process assesses how well each sentence aligns with specific criteria (e.g., receiving awards, membership in elite organizations).
-- **Evidence Evaluation (`evaluator.py`):** Applies a heuristic based on scores derived from NLP analysis to compute a qualification rating, integrating the evidence strength across multiple criteria to deliver an overall assessment.
+- **Evidence Evaluation (`evaluator.py`):** Applies a heuristic based on the strength of evidence detected by the NLP analysis.
+It aggregates scores across multiple criteria to generate an overall qualification rating (High, Medium, Low).

 ### Criteria Assessment Mechanism
 The application assesses each criterion by:
-- Identifying key phrases and concepts that match the O-1A requirements using advanced NLP.
+- Identifying key phrases and concepts that match the O-1A requirements using advanced NLP techniques.
-- Scoring each criterion based on the presence and relevance of evidence in the CV.
+- Scoring each criterion based on the presence and relevance of evidence within the CV.
-- Aggregating these scores to render a decision on the potential eligibility of the applicant for the O-1A visa.
+- Aggregating these scores to render an overall assessment of the applicant’s potential eligibility for the O-1A visa.

 ## Contributions
 Contributions are welcome!
 Please fork the repository and submit pull requests with your suggested changes.